jovibor/libpe/README.md

 ```cpp
 HRESULT GetImageInfo(DWORD&);
 ```
-This method returns `DWORD` variable with the currently loaded file's flags.<br>
+This method returns `DWORD` variable with the currently loaded file's flags.
 These flags are listed below:

 | Flag                       | Value      | Meaning                            |